Josemarialanda/Josemarialanda.github.io/_posts/2021-1-16-MERGE_SORT.md

 ![](/assets/img/MERGE_SORT/A.png)

-A more hands on explanation of the algorithm can be easily found pretty much anywhere on the internet.
-[This](https://www.youtube.com/watch?v=JSceec-wEyw&ab_channel=GeeksforGeeks) video by *GeeksforGeeks* does a pretty good job explaining the algorithm with some nice animations.
+A more hands on explanation of the algorithm can easily be found pretty much anywhere on the internet.
+[This](https://www.youtube.com/watch?v=JSceec-wEyw&ab_channel=GeeksforGeeks) video by *GeeksforGeeks* does a pretty good job at explaining the algorithm with some nice animations.

-However, today's objective is of a deeper, more mathematical nature.
+Today we will be answering one question.
 Why does merge sort run in $\mathcal{O}(n\space log(n))$ (Worst-case performance).

-It is easy to see from the previous diagram that the algorithm splits up the problem of sorting an array of n elements into a tree of sorted single elements.
+It is easily seen from the previous diagram that the algorithm splits up the problem of sorting an array of $n$ elements into a tree with $n$ leaves.
 In each level of said tree some certain amount of work is performed.
-In order to understand how merge sort works and why it takes $n\space log(n)$ in the worst case we first have to know how much work is performed on each level of the tree.
+In order to understand how merge sort works and why it takes precisely $n\space log(n)$ in the worst case we must first find out know how much work is performed on each level of the binary tree.

-So basically, our algorithm does two main things:
+So basically, our algorithm does two things:

 **splitting** and **merging**.